Has Almadraba and Bluefin tuna always been part of Cadiz?

 If you would like to visit other beautiful white villages like Vejer, we can do a tour of the white villages in Cadiz province.
 On the other hand we can mix a visit to a beautiful white village with a visit to an olive oil mill.
 Or you can choose to do a private tour that we can design especially for you based on your interests.
 Come and join Explore la Tierra in Vejer de la Frontera, Cadiz, Spain!

-Our latest addition is our become an artisan for one day tour.
+Our latest addition is our “Become an artisan for one day tour”.
 Make your own cheese and your own leather souvenir in Ubrique and enjoy its great history and panoramic views.
-This white village is famous worldwide for its importance for the international leather companies.
+This white village is famous worldwide for its importance of its high quality leather to international fashion companies.

-Would you like to learn more about Sherry and immerse yourself in the local culture and traditions?
-If you want to learn and experience it with the company of a local guide and turn your visit to Cadiz into an exciting gastronomic adventure, book with us.
-Sherry love is very contagious, surely you will also become one!
+Would you like to learn more about Sherry wine and immerse yourself in the local culture and traditions?
+If you want to learn and experience it with the company of a local guide and turn your visit to Cadiz into an exciting culinary adventure, book with us.
+Being a sherry lover is very contagious, surely you will also become one!

 If you have your own transport we can accompany you while learning about Sherry.
 Enjoy the best Sherry bodega tours, local culture and traditions and the local gastronomy.
 In case you do not have a car we can arrange transport, restaurant and the rest of your trip for you.

 If you would like to learn all about Jerez-Sherry-Xeres D.O. then join us for our Ultimate Sherry Tasting tour.
 We can design a private tour just for you and your family.

 If you are staying in Vejer de la Frontera or within Cadiz province we can organize a private Sherry wine tasting with local gourmet tapas for your group.
 We will go to your place and do a Sherry wine or Andalusian wine tasting for you privately.
 We can focus on premium Sherries; VORS and premium Sherries; or Andalusian wines in case you do not like Sherry wine.